Why Your New Google Ads Have a Low Ad Rank

 And again, remember: this is calculated every single time a user performs a search where your ad might show up.
 Depending on search volume, this could be hundreds or thousands of times an hour.

-Google Choosing Ad by Rank
+Google Choosing Ad By Rank

 It's impossible to say that you have one ad rank, and it's impossible to monitor your ad rank.
 In fact, ad rank is largely invisible unless you're in a situation where it's low enough that your ads aren't serving because of it, as in this case.